bohemian-coder/CICD-docker-kubernetes/README.md

 #### Docker Requirements

-To creat your own images and run the app w/out kubernetes:
+To create your own images and run the app w/out kubernetes:
 ``` docker-compose build```
 ```docker-compose up```